 Item Description Compile w/XREF on object assign Activate to compile objects with xref when prompted to compile an object on assignment to a Workspace.
 Connect Workspace databases Activate to connect the Roundtable session to the Workspace database(s) when a Workspace is selected.
 Normally, this option should be activated.
 However, if you are developing remotely, with via an AppServer connection to the Roundtable repository, you may wish to deactivate this option.
-Show dialog before editing "Read Only" program?
-Activate to display a message box that explains to the user that it is necessary to checkout the object before it can be edited.
+Show dialog before editing "Read Activate to display a message box that explains to the user that it is necessary to checkout the object before it can be edited.

+Item Description

+Only" program

 Suppress version notes prompt Activate to suppress the prompt for version notes after closing an object opened for edit.

 Startup Procedure Specifies the OpenEdge procedure (AppBuilder, Desktop, or Procedure Editor) to run when starting Roundtable.

-Item Description
+Show completed objects in Tasks view Activate to show completed objects when using the tabletop "Objects in Task" view.

 Visual Diff Command Specifies the command line for running you visual differencing application.
 The command line should include numbered parameters that will be substituted at runtime as follows:

 "%1" - Pathname to first file

 "%2" - Pathname to the second file

 "%3" - Title for first file

 "%4" - Title for second file